-People injured after crane collapses on houses
+People injured as crane collapses on houses

 LFB assistant commissioner Graham Ellis said: “Our urban search and rescue crews are undertaking a complex rescue operation and using specialist equipment to search the properties.

-The Metropolitan Police said officers were called at around 2.39pm on Wednesday to Gale Street to a report of a crane that collapsed into a residential property and a building site.
+“A full incident response has been implemented and our staff are on site supporting the emergency services in their response.”

+Work on the Watts Grove site began in 2018 and the one, two and three-bed shared ownership apartments are replacing an electrical substation building, according to the NU living website.

-Neil Marney, chief executive of Marney Construction, said it was not one of his company’s cranes that had collapsed nor was it a crane on one of his sites.
+Neil Marney, chief executive of Marney Construction, said his company was working on another site and he could see the crane being erected on Tuesday.

-But he said he could see the crane being erected on Tuesday from the site he was working on, telling the PA news agency: “My project manager on the site called me immediately and said the crane you were looking at yesterday being erected has just collapsed.
+He told the PA news agency: “My project manager on the site called me immediately and said the crane you were looking at yesterday being erected has just collapsed.

 “So all I could see yesterday was the mast and the cab was on, and then I believe they started to add sections of the boom.”